Last Updated on October 22, 2020 by BrowserCam

-You can find a plethora of Android emulators on the internet, but not all are quality enough to test apps, especially to run Android games.
+You can find a plethora of Android emulators for PC on the internet, but not all are quality enough to test apps, especially to play Android games on PC.
 Here’s a list of the best Android emulators for PC that have been tried and tested:

 NoxPlayer is the second best Android emulator for Windows 10, and it runs Android Lollipop 5.1.1.
 It also provides users with full root access, unlike many other emulators.

 NoxPlayer offers features such as gameplay optimization, root access, and the ability to change build.prop.
 It also supports running multiple Android versions, including Nougat.
-Additionally, it supports multiple instances, script recording, and gamepad.
+Additionally, it supports script recording, and gamepad.

 NoxPlayer is free for all platforms, and you can download it off their official website.